 Most things Steve Wynn does are about as close to perfection as you can get.
 And his steakhouse, which even bears his initials, is knocking on that door.
 This place really is about as close to perfect as you can imagine.
-However, it’s pretty low on our list for a Wynn venture, beaten by some much less esteemed establishments, how come if we describe it as near perfect?
+However, it’s pretty low on our list for a Wynn venture, beaten by some much less esteemed establishments, so how come if we describe it as near-perfect?

 First, let’s look at what it does right.
 Its setting is mindblowing, this is the sort of place that makes you pinch yourself!
 Actually, scratch that, our dreams are never this good!
 Set by the purpose-built lake of Dreams, the setting is really Magical.
 The decor is ultra-plush and extremely elegant making dining here a real treat.
 Everything about the restaurant just screams quality.
 Service is that perfect blend of ultra-knowledgeable and professional with just the right amount of warmth and personal touch.

 Going on to the food, the Menu has everything you expect from a world-class Steakhouse.
 Fantastic Quality steaks seared to utter perfection are the obvious highlight.
 The dry-aged Tomahawk for the ultra-hungry or the 40oz porterhouse to share, are our picks.
 However, the Double Ribeye with a Chile-Rub has an incredible modern kick.